anoadragon453/Derpibooru-Scraper/README.md

 - Logging in to Derpiboo.ru
 - Downloading images from front page to folder
+- Downloading images from Derpibooru feed to folder
 - Naming images sequentially and numerically

 ### To do:

-- Clean up code output
-- Support downloading images from Derpibooru feed
-- Continue naming of images count from last run
 - Specify image download folder
 - Specify how many pages to download
+- Continue naming of images count from last run
 - Add prefixes and suffixes to downloaded image names